-All debentures/ bonds other than debentures/bonds, which are in the nature of advance, should be valued on the YTM basis.
+All debentures/ bonds should be valued on the YTM basis.
 Such debentures/ bonds may be of different companies having different ratings.
 These will be valued with appropriate mark-up over the YTM rates for Central Government securities as put out by PDAI/ FIMMDA periodically.
 The mark-up will be graded according to the ratings assigned to the debentures/ bonds by the rating agencies subject to the following: -